Cortizone-10 Side Effects

 - topical application cream

-In addition to its needed effects, some unwanted effects may be caused by hydrocortisone topical (the active ingredient contained in Cortizone-10).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, hydrocortisone topical (the active ingredient contained in Cortizone-10) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin